mikedowney-co-uk/strictly-come-coding/java/README.md

         }
     }
 ```
 - `ByteBuffer` was a lot quicker, taking 30s.
-This read the input a byte at a time, counting the newlines.
+For my timing test, it read the input a byte at a time, counting the newlines.
 - A multi-threaded `ByteBuffer` could read the file in as little as 10s.

 ## The Attempts